rubyforgood/human-essentials/CONTRIBUTING.md

 If you are inexperienced in writing tests or get stuck on one, please reach out for help :)

 #### Guidelines
+- Prefer request tests over system tests (which run much slower) unless you need to test Javascript or other interactivity
 - When creating factories, in each RSpec test, hard code all values that you check with a RSpec matcher.
 Don't check FactoryBot default values.
 See [#4217](https://github.com/rubyforgood/human-essentials/issues/4217) for why.
 - Write tests to pass with Event Sourcing turned both on and off, see the [Event Sourcing wiki page](https://github.com/rubyforgood/human-essentials/wiki/Event-Sourcing).
 - Keep individual tests tightly scoped, only test the endpoint that you want to test.
 E.g. create inventory directly using `TestInventory` rather than using an additional endpoint.